An Independent Education

 - ICUF institutions offer undergraduate, graduate, first-time professional and continuing education programs dispersed through out the state.

-- ICUF has over 100 main and satellite campuses, and hundreds of on-line degree programs.
+- ICUF has 140 main and satellite campuses, and hundreds of on-line degree programs.

 - ICUF institutions offer Access, Affordability, Accountability, and are Adaptable and Acclaimed.